NCBI-Codeathons/SARS-CoV-2-host-genes/README.md

 Output | Description | Data presentation
 --- | --- | ---
-location|genomic coordinates from most recent NCBI annotation|BED file CDS|coordinates on the transcript|BED file
-exons|coordinates on the genome|BED file
+location|genomic coordinates from most recent NCBI annotation|BED file CDS|coordinates on the RefSeq transcript|BED file exons|coordinates on the genome|BED file
-transcript variants|coordinates on the genome (start to stop), with transcript identifier|BED file protein sequences|proteins from Protein, with NP identifier|FASTA protein domain annotation|domains or protein subparts (e.g signal, mature peptides) as annotated on protein flat files|FASTA upstream regions|genomic coordinates of region 2 kb upstream of annotated transcription starts|BED file introns|genomic coordinates for regions of transcript span that are not exonic|BED file
+transcript variants|coordinates on the genome (start to stop), with transcript identifier|BED file protein sequences|proteins from RefSeq, with NP identifier|FASTA protein domain annotation|domains or protein subparts (e.g signal, mature peptides) as annotated on protein flat files|FASTA upstream regions|genomic coordinates of region 2 kb upstream of annotated transcription starts|BED file introns|genomic coordinates for regions of transcript span that are not exonic|BED file